 - Hormone medicine that combines progestin and estrogen.
 It comes in a patch or in a vaginal ring.
 It may lessen your bleeding.
 A hormonal IUD, which primarily puts out progestin, also may help reduce your bleeding.
 Continuous use oral contraceptives that sometimes eliminate your periods may also provide relief.

 - Anti-inflammatory drugs such as ibuprofen help to reduce the discomfort and pain associated with the heavy menstrual cycles you get and can relieve some of the discomfort of the heavy bleeding while you wait for natural menopause to take place.
 Many of the treatments women with heavy menstrual cycles use may provide you with some relief as well.
 Soaking in a warm bah may ease your discomfort, as can putting a heating pad on your abdomen when you have cramps.

-- Laparoscopic Hysterectomy is the only sure way to rid yourself of the symptoms if they’ve become unmanageable and you’re years away from menopause.
-You only need a partial hysterectomy and can keep your ovaries, because they don’t play a role in adenomyosis.
+- Laparoscopic Hysterectomy is one of the only sure way to rid yourself of the symptoms if they’ve become unmanageable and you’re years away from menopause.
+You only need a partial hysterectomy and can keep your ovaries.
 Without your uterus, however, you will not be able to get pregnant.

 All signs and symptoms should always be evaluated with a thorough consultation and examination by a physician for an accurate diagnosis and treatment plan.

 Important Reminder: This information is only intended to provide gynecology guidance, not a definitive medical advice.
 Please consult obgyn doctor about your specific condition.
 Only a trained, experienced board certified gynecologist or certified gynecology specialist can determine an accurate diagnosis and proper treatment.

 Do you have questions about Adenomyosis?
 Would like to schedule an appointment with the NYC leading Gynecologist, Dr. Anat Zelmanovich, please contact our office.